yevheniimoroziuk/openregistry.lots.loki/docs/source/standard/Lot.rst

 :decisionID:
     string, required

     The decision identifier to refer to in the `paper` documentation.

+:decisionOf:
+    string, required

+    Possible values are:

+    * `lot`
+    * `asset`

+:relatedItem:
+    string, optional

+    ID of related asset.